 The French have a literary tradition which I think no other nation quite replicates.
 They like to tell analytical love stories in very concise form – really novellas rather than novels.
 I am not talking here about rambling romances and I am certainly not talking about Mills and Boon.
 I am talking about novels that are dispassionate – almost cynical – as they analyse what exactly love is, what psychological effect it has, whether it is really separable from sexual passion and whether it is something we can profitably do without.

-In this vein some of the best are the 17th century classic La Princesse de Cleves by Mme de Lafayette (meek heroine knows she should stick with the responsible dull guy, but is passionate about the glamorous destructive guy); the 18th century classic Manon Lescaut by l’Abbe Prevost (young man is completely besotted with sexy but selfish slut); the 19th century classic Eugenie Grandet by Honore de Balzac (daughter defies father for love of a man who proves to be a real creep); and – the most cynical of the lot – the early 20th century classic Le Diable au Corps [The Devil in the Flesh] by Roger Radiguet (ironical, opportunistic young man has affair with soldier’s wife while soldier is away on front-line duty).
+In this vein some of the best are the 17th century classic La Princesse de Cleves by Mme de Lafayette (meek heroine knows she should stick with the responsible dull guy, but is passionate about the glamorous destructive guy); the 18th century classic Manon Lescaut by l’Abbe Prevost (young man is completely besotted with sexy but selfish slut); the 19th century classic Eugenie Grandet by Honore de Balzac (daughter defies father for love of a man who proves to be a real creep); and – the most cynical of the lot – the early 20th century classic Le Diable au Corps [The Devil in the Flesh] by Raymond Radiguet (ironical, opportunistic young man has affair with soldier’s wife while soldier is away on front-line duty).

 None of them leaves the reader comfortable.
 All of them suggest that, even though erotic love can be a consuming passion, it is rarely something that makes people happy.
 In all of them, the ironic philosophy looms as large as the passion.